nus-cs2103-AY2324S1/ip/docs/README.md

 ![Screenshot](screenshot.png)
 <br><br>
 ## Quick start
-1. Ensure that Java 11 or above installed in your Computer.
+1. Ensure that Java `11` or above installed in your Computer.
-2. Download the latest smolbrain.jar from here.
+2. Download the latest `smolbrain.jar` from here.
 3. Copy the file to the folder you want to use as the _home folder_ for your Smolbrain Chatbot.
 4. To run the application, either:
    * Double-click the jar file to open.
-   * Or open a command terminal, cd into the folder you put the jar file in, and use the java -jar smolbrain.jar command to run the application.
+   * Or open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar smolbrain.jar` command to run the application.
 5. Type the command in the command box and press Enter or click the SEND button to execute it. e.g. typing `list` and pressing Enter will list out all the current tasks saved.
-   Some example commands you can try:
+   <br>Some example commands you can try:
    * `list` : Lists all current saved tasks.
    * `todo NewTodo` : Adds a new task of type **Todo** with the title `NewTodo` to the chatbot.
    * `delete 3` : Deletes the 3rd task shown in the current task list.